aeternity/tutorials/owning-a-smart-contract.md

       const callResult = await callNotRestrictedMethod;

-      await assert.equal(callResult, 2, 'The returned data was not correct')
+      await assert.equal(callResult.decodedResult, 2, 'The returned data was not correct')

     })